-The early detection and management of cardiovascular risk factors is a priority for the effective primary and secondary prevention of stroke.
+The early detection and management of cardiovascular risk factors is crucial for effective primary and secondary stroke prevention

 Overview of cardiovascular risk factors